emtuls/VetSec-Wargame/README.md

 This VM can be used by installing [Vagrant](https://www.vagrantup.com/downloads.html) for your Host OS.
 You will also need to install
 [VirtualBox](https://www.virtualbox.org/) for your Host OS since the VM base is VirtualBox.

+default username: vagrant
+default password: vagrant

 Then, you can use the Wargame by one of the following ways:

 ## Create the Wargame from scratch
 Put the Vagrantfile and install_software.sh script into a folder and run `vagrant up` to spin up the VM, then run `vagrant ssh` to log into the VM and access the tutorials/challenges.

-default username: vagrant
-default password: vagrant

 ## Run the pre-configured Wargame
 If you would like to save a little time, I provided the Wargame in a portable .box file.
 Simply place the vetsec-wg.box file into a folder and just run `vagrant add vetsec-wg vetsec-wg.box` followed by `vagrant up` Then `vagrant ssh` to ssh into the box and begin playing.

-default username: vagrant
-default password: vagrant

 # Other Information
 Please see my [blog post about the creation of this VM](https://veteransec.com/2018/09/22/creating-vetsecs-wargame-pt-1/) for other information about the VM.